The Derivational Complexity Induced by the Dependency Pair Method: Conclusion

 \section{Conclusion}

-In this paper we have investigated the derivational complexity induced by the dependency pair method, where the objects of our investigations are the standard formulation of the dependency pair method (see~\cite{AG00,HM05}) together with natural refinements.
+In this paper we have investigated the derivational complexity induced by the dependency pair method, where the object of our investigation is the standard formulation of the dependency pair method~\cite{AG00,HM05} together with natural refinements.

-With respect to term rewrite systems, we have established the following results: Firstly, for the basic dependency pair method (potentially using argument filterings) the induced derivational complexity is triple exponentially bounded in the derivational complexity of the base technique used.
+We have established the following results: Firstly, for the basic dependency pair method (potentially using argument filterings) the induced derivational complexity is triple exponentially bounded in the derivational complexity of the base technique used.
+For string rewrite systems we have an optimal exponential upper bound and for the general case, we presented a double exponential lower bound.
 Secondly, if we consider the dependency pair method using the usable rules refinement, then the induced derivational complexity is primitive recursive in the derivational complexity of the base technique.
-Finally, if we consider the dependency pair method in conjunction with dependency graphs, then the induced derivational complexity is again primitive recursive in the derivational complexity of the base technique.
-In all cases we have given examples that entail expressive lower bounds on the corresponding derivational complexity functions.
+Here we have provided a nonelementary lower bound.
+Finally, if we consider the dependency pair method in conjunction with dependency graphs, then the induced derivational complexity is again primitive recursive in the derivational complexity of the base techniques employed.
+This result is essentially optimal.
 It is worthy of note that this is the very first analysis of the dependency pair method (without any dilutions) from a complexity analysis point of view.
-It remains open to what extent such results holds in general.
+It remains to clarify to what extent such results hold for other notions of complexity.

-In future work we aim to lift these considerations beyond the dependency pair \emph{method}.
-Consider the following TRS $\RSack$ taken from~\cite{H92b}.